-During a drill or an actual emergency, the duty of a floor captain is to sweep the area they are assigned to.
-This includes inside of classrooms and bathrooms.
+During a drill or an actual emergency, the duty of a floor captain is to sweep the area they are assigned to; to include classrooms and bathrooms.
 During a drill or an emergency, everyone is required to leave.
 If you encounter someone, ensure they leave the building.
 Also, floor captains must ensure that all doors are closed (in a drill and an actual emergency).
 Closed doors contain fires.